 Prof. Renuka.
 K, Principal, KGNC and Prof. Nirmalcoumare, Medical superintendent, MGMCRI felicitated the gathering.

-Prof. NirmalCoumare, Medical superintendent, MGMCRI emphasized the importance of soft skills for nurses in patient care services which is the need of the day.
+Prof. NirmalCoumare, Medical superintendent, MGMCRI emphasized the importance of soft skills for nurses inpatient care services which are the need of the day.
 He added the soft skill training program will help the nurses in their professional development too.

 Prof. Renuka.
 K, Principal, KGNC also insist on soft skill training for nurses.